ethereum/web3.py/docs/quickstart.rst

 If you're just learning the ropes or doing some quick prototyping, you can use a test provider, `eth-tester <https://github.com/ethereum/eth-tester>`_.
-This provider includes some accounts prepopulated with test ether and instantly includes each transaction into a block. web3.py makes this test provider available via ``EthereumTesterProvider``.
+This provider includes some accounts prepopulated with test ether and instantly includes each transaction in a block. web3.py makes this test provider available via ``EthereumTesterProvider``.

 .. note::